 “You can sock it away into an IRA—or make additional contributions to your work-based retirement plan—and reap the rewards of tax-deferred investing,” Himmel says.
 “For many, a Roth IRA is very attractive.
 The principal grows tax-free, and there’s no required minimum distribution during your lifetime as there is with a traditional IRA and work retirement plan.”

 3. Build a “rainy day” cushion.
-Personal-finance experts recommend that you keep 3 to 6 months’ worth of expenses as an emergency fund in a vehicle that’s readily accessible, such as a savings account.
+Personal-finance experts recommend that you keep three to six months’ worth of expenses as an emergency fund in a vehicle that’s readily accessible, such as a savings account.
 Building up that cushion isn’t exactly fun, but it’s necessary in an unpredictable economy.

 “No one likes to have an emergency fund—until you have an emergency,” says Chris Reining, founder of MrEverydayDollar.com, a personal finance blog.
 “Establishing this will help you when there’s a job loss, medical issue or an unexpected home or car repair.
 Ultimately, you’ll thank yourself that you put aside those 6 months of expenses.”

 5. Give it away.
 Donating all or part of the donation to charity isn’t just the right thing to do; it’s also a smart financial move.
-“Not only are you helping a good cause,” Pfaehler says, “you’re reducing your tax bill.”
+Depending on your personal financial situation, it could lower your tax bill.